Gas skottels (mobile frying pans on stands) can be hired at most picnic sites for a nominal fee.

 - Masorini – about 10 km east of Phalaborwa Gate on theH-9.
 Also hosts an archaeological ruins and display

-- Makhadzi – this new site is due to open in September 2003.
-It will be on a new road running from Malopenyana waterhole.
-Ultimately this road will continue to Giriyondo Gate on the border with Mozambique (April 2004).
-It will also contain an information centre on some park history and on the Transfrontier Park
+- Makhadzi – this site is on the road running from Malopenyana waterhole.
+It continues to Giriyondo Gate on the border with Mozambique.
+It contains an information centre on some Park history and on the Transfrontier Park

 - Mooiplaas – a few km south of Mopani on the H1-6